moothes/ITSD-pytorch/README.md

 ## Contact
-If you have any questions, feel free to contact me via: `mootheszhou@gmail.com`.
+If you have any question, feel free to contact me via: `mootheszhou@gmail.com`.

 ## Bibtex